Cooperstown, New York

 Cooperstown is a wonderful and unique travel destination.
 The village is set on the nine-mile, pristine Otsego Lake, referred to as “Glimmerglass” in James Fenimore Cooper’s The Leatherstocking Tales.
 A one-stoplight village, the area is a step back in time, with historic buildings, a charming Main Street and quaint bed & breakfasts.

-This summer, check out Cooperstown's Festival of the American Romantics, as area organizations explore the ideals of the Romantic movement.
-Stroll through some of Fenimore Art Museum’s exhibitions.
+This summer, stroll through some of Fenimore Art Museum’s exhibitions, several of which directly relate to The Glimmerglass Festival's season.
 After catching one of the many additional concert performances in The Glimmerglass Festival’s Pavilion, take the family to The Farmers’ Museum and experience 19th-century rural and village life firsthand through demonstrations and interpretive exhibits.

 Surrounded by nature, enjoy the lake with kayaks or canoes rented from Sam Smith’s Boatyard, or hike through Glimmerglass State Park on the northern end of the lake, stopping at Hyde Hall.
 Try antiquing in the many shops or barns nestled in the countryside or have a taste of local fare – think maple syrup and organic produce – at the Cooperstown Farmers’ Market or one of the plentiful roadside stands.
 Unwind with an afternoon at the local spa, Essential Elements, after visiting the local art galleries: The Cooperstown Art Association and The Smithy-Pioneer Gallery.